rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

 <hr/>

-## Adding Tokens to the Repository
+## Adding Design Tokens to the Repository
-The number of tokens Cedar provides is kept small intentionally as it is critical for a token to meet all requirements based on the above criterium prior to being added to Cedar’s Token list.
+The number of design tokens Cedar provides is kept small intentionally as it is critical for a design token to meet all requirements based on the above criterium prior to being added to Cedar’s Design Token list.

-If you have a request for a token that is missing, you can submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) or create a token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) for future integration in Cedar.
+If you have a request for a design token that is missing, you can submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) or create a design token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) for future integration in Cedar.

-Ensure that the token meets the following requirements:
+Ensure that the design token meets the following requirements:
-- Token is used in several components or layouts
+- Design Token is used in several components or layouts
-- Token is used for multiple elements and NOT specific to one element
+- Design Token is used for multiple elements and NOT specific to one element
-- Token name will continue to have the same semantic meaning in future releases
+- Design Token name will continue to have the same semantic meaning in future releases
-- Token name follows platform requirements:
+- Design Token name follows platform requirements:
   - **Web:** Uses Kebab case.
 For example, cdr-color-background-dark
   - **iOS:** Uses Pascal case.
 For example, CdrColorBackgroundColor
   - **Android:** Uses Snake case.
 For example, cdr_color_background_dark